 1. Rare Wildlife

-On treks through dense temperate forests, Nat Hab travelers enjoy enthralling encounters with endangered and elusive wildlife.
+On treks through temperate forests, Nat Hab travelers enjoy enthralling encounters with endangered and elusive wildlife.
 These mythic-sounding creatures—from endangered moon bears to Chinese leopard cats—reside in China’s remote nature reserves.
 Nat Hab travelers have exclusive permits to the Wild Panda Nature Reserve, rated Grade I by WWF as a global biodiversity hotspot and harboring 430 different mammal species.
 This national reserve is home to healthy populations of some of the world’s most endangered and vulnerable wildlife, including at least 60 wild giant pandas.
 We don’t expect to see them outside of research bases, but other rare species are on view, including golden takin and Tibetan macaques.

 At the Golden Monkey Nature Reserve, we’ll photograph blue-faced primates—found only in a small area of temperate forest in central China—feeding on lichen in the treetops of their mountainous home, kept warm by thick coats of silky fur.
 Another adorable tree-dweller we’ll search for at Labahe Nature Reserve is the rare red panda, a bushy-tailed critter roughly the size of a domestic cat.